Faculty Advisory Council

 In order to meet our ambitious goals, a Faculty Advisory Council has been established.
 The Advisory Council will help us grow our links with stakeholders, and through that, enhance our research, our teaching and engagement.
 Our aim is to further understand the needs of our external stakeholders and how this Faculty can contribute in addressing these.The Advisory Council will meet twice a year, with occasional consultation with Council members as appropriate at other times.

-Dr. Cathy Foley is the Science Director and Deputy Director Manufacturing CSIRO.
-Previous to her current appointment, Cathy was Chief of the Division of Materials Science and Engineering.
+Dr. Cathy Foley is the CSIRO Chief Scientist, appointed August 2018.
+Previous roles at CSIRO include Science Director and Deputy Director Manufacturing, and Chief of the Division of Materials Science and Engineering.
 Her research is in superconducting devices and their application.
 Cathy has been involved in developing superconducting systems for mineral exploration, detection of metal for quality assurance in manufacturing, terahertz imaging, UXO detection and low noise wide bandwidth receivers.
 The most successful application has been LANDTEM™ which has assisted in unearthing over $6B in mineral worldwide.

 Cathy has a world-class reputation in her field as recognised by: